-I found a couple of players from D2 at the professional level; I think it is harder, of course, because playing D1 is easier to “show” that you are a good player.
-However, I don’t agree with that because I see players in D2 that are better than D1 players.
+I found a couple of players from DII at the professional level; I think it is harder, of course, because playing DI is easier to “show” that you are a good player.
+However, I don’t agree with that because I see players in DII that are better than D1 players.

-LRT Sports: What key factors do a college athlete need to be a successful collegiate player?
+What key factors does a college athlete need to be a successful collegiate player?

 The key is to be accountable and committed to yourself and your goals.
 In college, I saw many players lose their focus of working and staying loyal to training hard, sleeping well, and eating well.
 All those things count, it seems like small details couldn’t affect you, but in the end, it affects the final result.
 I am not saying you can’t have fun in college; I am just saying balance yourself and don’t lose the main focus (ball).

 First of all, Orlando is great; the weather is similar to Brazil, haha.